TheMetMan/drupal8_install/README.md

 # Requirements
 This is for Linux Only.
 We have not considered Windows.
-You will need to have already installed Drush and Git globally and have sudo permissions.
+You will need to have already installed Drush and Git globally.
 You will also need a Virtual Host setup to match your site.

 # Usage